 The software documentation tools market ($6.32B in 2024, growing to $12.45B by 2033 at 8.12% CAGR) reflects the universal need for documentation in software development.
 Technical writing tools specifically ($0.43B in 2024, growing at 13.55% CAGR to $1.2B by 2032) are a fast-growing subset.
-55% of technical communicators reported regularly using AI tools by 2025.
+82% of developers now use AI coding assistants daily or weekly, and 41% of all code is AI-generated or assisted — making documentation access through MCP increasingly critical.
 The MCP ecosystem’s strength in documentation access rather than generation mirrors the broader trend: AI is better at consuming and searching existing docs than producing new ones from code.

-Architecture note: Documentation MCP servers follow four patterns.
-Remote doc hubs (GitMCP, Microsoft Learn, OpenAI Docs) are cloud-hosted MCP servers that expose vendor or project documentation — zero setup, no local dependencies, the AI agent simply connects and searches.
+Architecture note: Documentation MCP servers follow five patterns.
+Remote doc hubs (GitMCP, Google Developer Knowledge, Microsoft Learn, OpenAI Docs) are cloud-hosted MCP servers that expose vendor or project documentation — zero setup, no local dependencies, the AI agent simply connects and searches.
 Local indexing servers (Grounded Docs, Docs MCP/probelabs, mcp-docs-service) run on your machine, fetch docs from various sources, and build local search indices — giving you version-specific queries and privacy.
-Platform auto-generation (Mintlify, ReadMe, Stainless, Fern) automatically creates MCP endpoints from existing documentation sites or OpenAPI specs — you don’t build the MCP server, it’s generated from your docs.
+Platform auto-generation (GitBook, Mintlify, ReadMe, Stainless, Fern) automatically creates MCP endpoints from existing documentation sites or OpenAPI specs — you don’t build the MCP server, it’s generated from your docs. llms.txt bridges (LangChain mcpdoc, MCP-llms-txt) expose the emerging llms.txt standard through MCP, letting AI agents fetch documentation from any site publishing these files.
 Documentation generators (AWS Code Doc Gen, mcp-doc-generator, README Gen MCP) analyze codebases and produce documentation artifacts — the weakest pattern in this ecosystem, mostly deprecated or experimental.

 What’s Available